HannaKalantar/Elk-Stack-Project/README.md

 ![](https://github.com/DyamiEnvii/Dyami-s-Repo/blob/main/Images/DockerModule.PNG)

-The next step in the playbook is going to start the webserver and open the desired ports you want. this is also where you want to include the most important piece in all of the ansible-playbook in my opinion.
-That would be the restart_policy: always.
+The next step in the playbook is going to start the webserver and open the desired ports you want.
+This is also where you want to include the most important piece in all of the ansible-playbook in my opinion.
+That would be the restart_policy: `always`.
 If you do not include this, you will have to always restart the playbook in order for the webserver to start up instead of starting up when you start up your machine.

 ![](https://github.com/DyamiEnvii/Dyami-s-Repo/blob/main/Images/DVWA.PNG)

 The final step in a playbook is making sure that the service is up and running.
 The first line in this is the name of the service we are running.
-The second line is the command we are running. the third is the name of service we are running. and the fourth is what we want to do with the service, do we want it enabled or disbaled.
+The second line is the command we are running.
+The third line is the name of service we are running.
+Lastly, the fourth line is what we want to do with the service, do we want it enabled or disbaled.

 ![](https://github.com/DyamiEnvii/Dyami-s-Repo/blob/main/Images/service.PNG)

-Now that we have completed that we are going to run this command; ansible-playbook pentest.yml
+Now that we have completed that we are going to run this command `ansible-playbook pentest.yml`.

-You should get this read(mine is a bit differnt and says OK yours should say changed) the only reason its differnt is because I have ran this before.
+You should get this read...

 ![](https://github.com/DyamiEnvii/Dyami-s-Repo/blob/main/Images/Output.PNG)